alix-tz/escriptorium-documentation/docs/shortcuts.md

 - ++j++ with an active selection of at least two lines: join the selection lines into a single segment
 - ++y++ with an active selection of lines, and at least one regions drawn on the image: link selected lines to the corresponding background region(s)
 - ++u++ with an active selection of lines, and at least one regions drawn on the image: unlink selected lines from their background region(s)

+???
+Note "Mac keyboard variants"

+    - on the Mac trackpad, right click is performed by clicking with two fingers on the right side of the trackpad.
+    - ++fn+backspace++ with an active selection: delete the selected lines or the regions
+    - ++fn+control+backspace++ with an active selection of points: delete the selected points, but not the whole line or the whole region

 ### Edition Page - Transcription panel